nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 2. Quick start

-This section serves to explain how to set up **Reeve** on your computer and understanding the visual layout of the application.
+This section serves to explain how to set up **Reeve** on your computer and how to make sense of the visual layout of the application.

 ### 2.1 Setting Up Reeve
 1. Ensure you have Java `11` or above installed in your Computer.